RossScrim/HiConA/README.md

 ## 📄 License

-This project is licensed under the  License.
+This project is licensed under the CC-BY-SA 4.0 License.
 See the `LICENSE` file for details.